D. Raja: Political career

 During college, he joined the All India Students Federation and became active in student politics.
 He later became the leader of the All India Youth Federation and was the State Secretary of the Tamil Nadu unit from 1975 to 1980, and was then elected general secretary from 1985 to 1990.
 He became the national secretary of the Communist Party of India (CPI) in 1994 and served until 2019.
 On 21 July 2019, the National Council of the CPI elected him as the general secretary of the party.

 Raja was first elected to Rajya Sabha in July 2007 from Tamil Nadu and was re-elected in 2013.

-Raja took over as general secretary of Communist Party of India (CPI) on July 21, 2019.
+Raja took over as general secretary of Communist Party of India (CPI) on 21 July 2019.
 Raja was the first Dalit to occupy the position in a mainstream communist party.
 His name was proposed unanimously by the CPI national secretariat.

-Writing for the Indian Express regarding the Russia-Ukraine war, he wrote that "If peace is to prevail in the world, NATO should be disbanded."
+Writing for the Indian Express regarding the Russian invasion of Ukraine, he wrote that "If peace is to prevail in the world, NATO should be disbanded."